GitHaap/MutexLock/README.md

 # MutexLock

-`MutexLock` class is a simply mutex getter for C#.
+`MutexLock` class is a simple mutex getter for C#.

 You can make cross-process exclusions.